-In addition, during the operation of the Pilot, the Exchange determined that it would not be as onerous, as previously believed, to modify Exchange systems to accept orders electronically after 4:00 p.m.
-The Exchange anticipates that such system modifications could be completed by December 31, 2009.
+In addition, during the operation of the Pilot, the Exchange determined that it would not be as onerous as previously believed to modify Exchange systems to accept orders electronically after 4:00 p.m.
+The Exchange has completed the system modifications and is now in the process of testing the modifications.
+The Exchange anticipates that its quality assurance review process will be completed by June 1, 2010.

 Given the above, the Exchange believes that provisions governing the Extreme Order Imbalance Pilot should be made permanent.
 Through this filing the Exchange seeks to extend the current operation of the Pilot in order to allow the Exchange to formally submit a filing to the Commission to convert the provisions governing the Pilot to permanent rules and complete the technological modifications required to accept orders electronically after 4:00 p.m.
-The Exchange therefore request and [sic] extension from the current expiration date of October 13, 2009, until the earlier of Securities and Exchange Commission approval to make such Pilot permanent or December 31, 2009.
+The Exchange therefore requests an extension from the current expiration date of March 1, 2010, until the earlier of Securities and Exchange Commission approval to make such Pilot permanent or June 1, 2010.